onsi/ginkgo/index.md

 ## Benchmark Tests

-Ginkgo allows you to measure the performance of your code using `Benchmark` blocks.   `Benchmark` blocks can go wherever an `It` block can go -- each `Benchmark` generates a new spec:
+Ginkgo allows you to measure the performance of your code using `Measure` blocks.   `Measure` blocks can go wherever an `It` block can go -- each `Measure` generates a new spec.
+The closure function passed to `Measure` must take a `Benchmarker` argument.
+The `Benchmarker is used to measure runtimes and record arbitrary numerical values.
+You must also pass `Measure` an integer after your closure function, this represents the number of samples of your code `Measure` will perform.

+For example:

-    Benchmark("it should do something hard efficiently", func() {
+    Measure("it should do something hard efficiently", func(b Benchmarker) {
+        runtime := b.Time("runtime", func() {
             output := SomethingHard()
             Expect(output).To(Equal(17))
+        })

+        Ω(runtime.Seconds()).Should(BeNumerically("<", 0.2), "SomethingHard() shouldn't take too long.")

+        b.RecordValue("disk usage (in MB)", HowMuchDiskSpaceDidYouUse())
-    }, 10, 0.1)
+    }, 10)

-`Benchmark` takes two additional arguments after the `body` function.
-The first is `N`, the number of samples to perform.
-The second is the maximum time that a sample can take (in seconds).
-Ginkgo will run the `body` function `N` times, timing each sample.
-It will then present the fastest time, the slowest time, and the average time along with the standard deviation.
-If any of the samples takes longer than the maximum time, Ginkgo will mark the spec as failed.
-In addition, if any of the individual samples happens to fail then `Benchmark` will abort the sampling and fail the spec.
+will run the closure function 10 times, aggregating data for "runtime" and "disk usage".
+Ginkgo's reporter will then print out a summary of each of these metrics containing some simple statistics:

+    • [MEASUREMENT]
+    Suite
+        it should do something hard efficiently

+        Ran 10 samples:
+        runtime:
+          Fastest Time: 0.01s
+          Slowest Time: 0.08s
+          Average Time: 0.05s ± 0.02s

+        disk usage (in MB):
+          Smallest: 3.0
+           Largest: 5.2
+           Average: 3.9 ± 0.4

-In this way you can write expressive, exploratory, specs to measure the performance of various parts of your code (or external components, if you use Ginkgo to write integration tests).
-As you collect your data, you can leave the `Benchmark` specs in place to monitor performance and fail the suite should components start getting slow and bloated.
+With `Measure` you can write expressive, exploratory, specs to measure the performance of various parts of your code (or external components, if you use Ginkgo to write integration tests).
+As you collect your data, you can leave the `Measure` specs in place to monitor performance and fail the suite should components start growing slow and bloated.

-`Benchmark`s can live alongside `It`s within a test suite.
-If you want to run just the `It`s you can pass the `--skipBenchmarks` flag to `ginkgo`.
+`Measure`s can live alongside `It`s within a test suite.
+If you want to run just the `It`s you can pass the `--skipMeasurements` flag to `ginkgo`.

-> `Benchmark`s also support the async testing mode that `It`s support.
-Just pass a `done Done` argument to the `body` function.
-You can specify the async timeout with an additional, third, numerical argument.

-> You can also mark `Benchmark`s as pending with `PBenchmark` and `XBenchmark` or focus them with `FBenchmark`.
+> You can also mark `Measure`s as pending with `PMeasure` and `XMeasure` or focus them with `FMeasure`.

-> The combination of `Benchmark` and asyncronous testing support makes Ginkgo an ideal testing framework for black-box integration testing components "from the outside".
+### Measuring Time

+The `Benchmarker` passed into your closure function provides the

+    Time(name string, body func(), info ...Interface{}) time.Duration

+ method.  `Time` runs the passed in `body` function and records, and returns, its runtime.
+The resulting measurements for each sample are aggregated and some simple statistics are computed.
+These stats appear in the spec output under the `name` you pass in.
+Note that `name` must be unique within the scope of the `Measure` node.

+ You can also pass arbitrary information via the optional `info` argument.
+This will be passed along to the reporter along with the agreggated runtimes that `Time` measures.
+The default reporter presents a string representation of `info`, but you can write a custom reporter to perform something more structured.
+For example, you might run several measurements of the same code, but vary some parameter between runs.
+You could encode the value of that parameter in `info`, and then have a custom reporter that uses `info` and the statistics provided by Ginkgo to generate a CSV file - or perhaps even a plot.

+ If you want to assert that `body` ran within some threshold, you can make an assertion against `Time`'s return value.

+### Recording Arbitrary Values

+The `Benchmarker` also provides the

+    RecordValue(name string, value float64, info ...Interface{})

+method.  `RecordValue` allows you to record arbitrary numerical data.
+These results are aggregated and some simple statistics are computed.
+These stats appear in the spec output under the `name` you pass in.
+Note that `name` must be unique within the scope of the `Measure` node.

+The optional `info` parameter can be used to pass structured data to a custom reporter.
+See (Measuring Time)[#measuring-time] above for more details.

 ---

 ## Shared Example Patterns

-Coming Soon!
+Ginkgo doesn't have any have any explicit support for Shared Examples (also known as Shared Behaviors) but there are a few patterns that you can use to reuse tests across your suite.

+### Local Shared Behaviors

+It is often the case that a number of `Context`s within a suite describe slightly different set ups that result in the roughly the same behavior.
+Rather than repeat the `It`s for across these `Context`s you can pull out a function that lives within the same closure that `Context`s live in, that defines these shared `It`s.
+For example:

+    Describe("my api client", func() {
+        var client APIClient
+        var fakeServer FakeServer
+        var response chan APIResponse

+        BeforeEach(func() {
+            response = make(chan APIResponse, 1)
+            fakeServer = NewFakeServer()
+            client = NewAPIClient(fakeServer)
+            client.Get("/some/endpoint", response)
+        })

+        Describe("failure modes", func() {
+            Context("when the server does not return a 200", func() {
+                BeforeEach(func() {
+                    fakeServer.Respond(404)
+                })

+                AssertFailedBehavior()
+            })

+            Context("when the server returns unparseable JSON", func() {
+                BeforeEach(func() {
+                    fakeServer.Succeed("{I'm not JSON!")
+                })

+                AssertFailedBehavior()
+            })

+            Context("when the request errors", func() {
+                BeforeEach(func() {
+                    fakeServer.Error(errors.New("oops!"))
+                })

+                AssertFailedBehavior()
+            })

+            AssertFailedBehavior := func() {
+                It("should not include JSON in the response", func() {
+                    Ω((<-response).JSON).Should(BeZero())
+                })

+                It("should not report success", func() {
+                    Ω((<-response).Success).Should(BeFalse())
+                })
+            }
+        })
+    })

+Note that the `AssertFailedBehavior` function is called within the body of the `Context` container block.
+The `It`s defined by this function get added to the enclosing container.
+Since the function shares the same closure scope we don't need to pass the `response` channel in.

 ---